wilds/angular-schema-form-dynamic-select/README.md

 ## Installation

-UI-select is not installed by default in ASFDS, even though it is feature in the demo and example, here are the step
+UI-select is not installed by default in ASFDS, even though it is featured in the demo and example, here is how to make it work:

 ### Dependencies